Foluremy/Task-Manager/README.md

 ## Description

 Task Manager is a lightweight and intuitive web application designed to help you manage your tasks and to-do lists with ease.
-With a clean and minimalistic interface, you can quickly add, edit, and delete tasks, as well as mark them as completed.
+With a clean and minimalistic interface, you can quickly add, edit, and delete tasks.

 ## Features